swcarpentry/board/governance.md

         under the organizational membership rules may appoint a representative to the Advisory Council.

+    d.
+The Steering Committee may decide to co-opt additional persons to the Advisory Council from the wider community at any time, with a default term of one year.
+The number of co-opted members shall not exceed the number of partners and affiliates represented on the Advisory Council.
+Co-option shall be done by majority vote of the Steering Committee.

 5. The Executive Director is appointed by, and answers to, the Steering Committee.
 He or she is a paid employee of the Foundation, and is responsible for overseeing its day-to-day